minstrel/Chat-in-a-box/README.md

 This assumes you have Docker running and know how to build a basic image and run a container.
 No reason you have to use Docker though, I suppose you could deploy it wherever using whatever internetty uploady thingy you like.

 1. Clone this repo.

-2. Build the image with 'docker build -t myrepo/myappname:version .'
+2. Build the image with:
+        'docker build -t myrepo/myappname:version .'

-3. Run it with 'docker run -d --name most_awesome_chat_ever -p 3000:3000 myrepo/myappname:version' If you modify the outward facing port, also update it in post.js (step 2).
+3. Run it with:
+        'docker run -d --name most_awesome_chat_ever -p 3000:3000 myrepo/myappname:version'
+    If you modify the outward facing port, also update it in post.js (step 2).

-4. Navigate to myserver:3000/posts and Waste time with your coworkers.
+4. Navigate to myserver:3000/posts and waste time with your coworkers.

 ## Random notes